xmtp/xmtp-dot-org/docs/client-sdk/kotlin/tutorials/quickstart.md

 `xmtp-android` provides a Kotlin implementation of an XMTP message API client for use with Android apps.

-Use `xmtp-android` to build with XMTP to send messages between blockchain accounts, including DMs, notifications, announcements, and more.
+Use the [`xmtp-android` SDK](https://github.com/xmtp/xmtp-android) to build with XMTP to send messages between blockchain accounts, including DMs, notifications, announcements, and more.

 :::important Important